yazanalqasem/iPass2.0NativeAndroidSDK/README.md

            // Packages Installation failed!
            }
 ```

+### Configuring Webhook URL in Your iPass Account

+Your iPass account can be set up to send an HTTP POST request with JSON data to a specified URL upon the completion of an onboarding process.
+This URL can be configured in the account profile section of the iPass web application.

+Steps to Configure the Webhook URL:

+- Log in to your iPass dashboard.
+- Navigate to the "My Profile" section
+- Click the "Edit" button, enter your webhook URL in the designated field, and click "Update."
+Your webhook URL will now be added.

 # Support
 Please refer to our [support policy](https://ipass-mena.com/contact/) for more information about Mobile SDK support.